Four (2012 film): Production

-Four took over five years to make and the film started several times before it was actually made.
-Sanchez met Christopher Shinn in 2003 while he was working for an online magazine and was assigned to interview Shinn.
-Sanchez had read all of Shinn's plays as research for the interview, which is how he first came to read Shinn's play, Four.
-Sanchez wanted to option Four right away, but another filmmaker had already optioned it.
-A year later, the other filmmaker did not renew the option on the play, so Sanchez stepped in.
+Four was based on Christopher Shinn's 1998 play of the same name, and was inspired by John Cassavetes' Faces and Larry Clark's Kids.
+Joshua Sanchez first met and interviewed Shinn in 2003 while working for an online magazine.
+He had read all of Shinn's plays, including Four, as research for the interview.
+In the following year, Sanchez was approached by Shinn to obtain the rights to the play because another filmmaker didn't renew the option.

+Sanchez said about adapting the play:

 To raise money for the film, Sanchez and his producer, Christine Giorgio, were among some of the first artists to use the crowdfunding website, Kickstarter in December 2009.
 They successfully raised nearly $20,000 for their initial campaign.

-Film director, and playwright, Neil LaBute, executive produced the film along with renowned photographer, Allen Frame.
+Neil LaBute and Allen Frame served as executive producers.
+The film took over five years to make.

 Themes

 The film is a requiem for loneliness, conformity and desire quietly hidden in the everyday norms of suburban American life and touches on several cultural boundaries, including sexuality, class and race.
 Three of the film's four main characters are people of color.